pinpox/webhooker/README.md

 - `curl 127.0.0.1:9999/ping -H 'Token: the-defaulttoken'` would execute `ping -c 4 google.de`
 - `curl 127.0.0.1:9999/list -H 'Token: the-defaulttoken'` would execute `ls -l`

+#### Environment Variables

-The path to the configuration can be specified using the `HOOKER_CONFIG` environment variable.
-The `GlobalToken` can alternatively specified using the `HOOKER_TOKEN` environment variable.
+The path to the configuration should be specified using the `HOOKER_CONFIG` environment variable.

+To avoid having tokens in the configuration, it is also possible to specify them via environment variables

+- The `GlobalToken` can be specified using the `HOOKER_TOKEN` environment variable.
+- Tokens for individual hooks will be searched in environment variables with the same name and the `HOOKER_TOKEN_` prefix (`HOOKER_TOKEN_<name of the token in uppercase>`). e.g.: for the last hook of the configuration example above the token would be specified in `HOOKER_TOKEN_LIST`.